Tyler, the Creator, Top 10, List

 Top 10 Tyler, the Creator Songs

-But if you really know Tyler, you know he's much more than a pastel-clad artist who only shows his face during the warmer months.
+You may know him from his Grammy-winning LPs (Igor and CALL ME IF YOU GET LOST), as well as his most recent rollouts of CHROMAKOPIA and DON'T TAPE THE GLASS.
+But Tyler was first recognized for his deep roots within the the early 2010's hip-hop scene.
 Between his founding member status in Odd Future, deep involvement in critically-acclaimed albums like Earl Sweatshirt's Earl and Frank Ocean's Channel Orange, and taste for fashion through his clothing lines Golf Wang and Golf le Fleur, Tyler's definitely earned the "Creator" part of his stage name.
-He's constantly making things, and the things he makes are always quality.
+He's constantly making things, and the things he makes are ALWAYS quality.

 When it comes to his musical evolution, Tyler's come a long way.
 He started as a gravelly rapper unafraid to be crude in his tracks.
 His recent songs feature more experimental production and smoother vocals - some may say his tracks reflect an air of opulence and luxury.
 Whichever era of Tyler you're drawn to, there are standout tracks to be found in both his older and newer albums.